 Management contract fees consist of a flat monthly management fee set by the management agreement, plus reimbursable operational expenses which are defined in and allowed by the management agreement.
 Bright Horizons collects revenues from program participants, and bills the Organization for any amount by which the management contract fees exceed the revenues received for the month.
 If revenues exceed the fees, Bright Horizons issues a credit memo to the Organization to be applied to future months' fees.
-Net expenses incurred by the Organization under this agreement total \$42,363 and \$146,354 for the years ended June 30, 2016 and 2015.
+Due to the credit balance available, no net management contract fee expense was incurred by the Organization during the year ended June 30, 2017.
+Additionally, during the year ended June 30, 2017, Bright Horizons remitted a payment of \$50,827 to the Organization in respect of a portion of the cumulative credit balance.
+Net expense incurred by the Organization under the agreement totals \$0 and \$42,363 for the years ended June 30, 2017 and 2016.